KannaKit/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 ---

-### 4. How many successful orders were delivered by each runner?
+### 4. How many of each type of pizza was delivered?

+The question stated above was wrong.
+I fixed it on June 4, 2023.

 ```TSQL
 SELECT pizza_id, COUNT(pizza_id)